bobthemighty/blog-code-samples/ports-and-adapters/dependency_injection_with_type_signatures.md

 handler = IssueAssignedHandler()
 ```

 The `configure_binder` function takes the place of my bootstrap script in wiring up and configuring my dependencies.
 When I call `IssueAssignedHandler` the inject library knows that it should replace the `sender` param with the configured SmtpEmailSender, and that it should replace the `view` param with an IssueViewBuilder.
-The decorator serves to associate the service ("email_sender") with the parameter ("sender"), but it always feels inappropriate to have this kind of declaration outside of my composition root.
+The decorator serves to associate the service ("email_sender") with the parameter ("sender").
+It works, but it always felt inappropriate to have this kind of declaration outside of my composition root.

+# Introducing punq, and DI containers

 I've been working on a prototype DI framework that avoids this problem by using Python 3.6's [optional type hinting](), and I'd like to show you some use cases.